enso-org/ide/docs/connections.md

 both nested definitions.

 ## Patterns
-Patterns are scopes in the code where variables can be used to introduce new identifiers into some scope.
+Pattern contexts are spans in the code where variables can be used to introduce new identifiers into some scope.
 Constructors names are used to pattern match against and potentially destructure more complex values.

-The following scopes are treated as patterns:
+The following spans are pattern contexts:
 * left-hand side of assignment operator, e.g. `main` in  `main = println "Hello"`;
 * right-hand side of a colon operator, e.g. `a` in `foo:a`;